TodePond/TodePondDotCom/wikiblogarden/my-wikiblogarden/no-more-ideas/readme.md

 ## That xdcd comic

 The "NO MORE IDEAS" idea is not a new idea.
-There's already an [xcyd comic](https://xkcd.com/927/) about it.
+There's already an [xkcd comic](https://xkcd.com/927/) about it.

 ![comic](https://imgs.xkcd.com/comics/standards.png)